act-cms/freezing-point-depression-molar-mass-determination/02_freezing-point-depression-analysis/cryoscopy_handout.md

 ## Thermodynamic Background

 The dynamic solid-liquid interface is shown in Figure [7.1](#Fig7-1-Interface).
-It is dynamic because, at thermal equilibrium and constant pressure, the rate of melting (solid$\rightarrow$liquid) is the same as the rate of freezing (liquid$\rightarrow$solid).
+It is dynamic because, at thermal equilibrium and constant pressure, the rate of melting (solid $\rightarrow$ liquid) is the same as the rate of freezing (liquid $\rightarrow$ solid).
 The liquid-solid interface is in constant flux with the rates of melting and of freezing in balance.
 Adding a *solute* to the liquid phase decreases the rate of freezing while not affecting the rate of melting.
 Thus, with the addition of the solute to the liquid, more of the solid melts until thermal equilibrium may be reached again at a lower temperature.

-From a qualitative thermodynamic point of view, we can understand freezing point depression by considering $\Delta G_{fus}$ ("fus" is fusion, solid$\rightarrow$liquid) and that addition of a solute to the liquid increases the entropy of the liquid.
+From a qualitative thermodynamic point of view, we can understand freezing point depression by considering $\Delta G_{fus}$ ("fus" is fusion, solid $\rightarrow$ liquid) and that addition of a solute to the liquid increases the entropy of the liquid.

 $$
 \begin{align}